Stephen the Posthumous: Death

 Stephen the Posthumous, who was ailing, compiled his last will and testament on 10 April 1271.
 Stephen resided the Morosinis' San Giuliano Palace in Venice.
 He was styled himself as "Duke of Slavonia" and "the son of the late King Andrew" in the document, but his claim to the crown of Hungary was not mentioned in the testament.
 He declared his minor son Andrew as his heir to his claims in Hungary and Italy (Slavonia and Este, respectively), and nominated his wife's two kinsmen, her brother Albertino Morosini and brother-in-law Marino Gradenigo, as Andrew's guardians.
-Stephen also mentioned his two natural sons without specifying their name and age, who he financially and hypothetically took care of from the incomes of Slavonia and Este, after his heir Andrew takes possession of these two estates.
+Stephen also mentioned his two natural sons without specifying their name and age, whom he financially and hypothetically took care of from the incomes of Slavonia and Este, after his heir Andrew takes possession of these two estates.

-Stephen died shortly after making his will, plausibly already before the treaty of Pressburg.
+Stephen died shortly after making his will, plausibly already before the conclusion of the treaty of Pressburg.
 He was buried in the namesake church of the San Michele Island in Venice within the tomb of the Morosini family.